 • Transcutaneous electrical nerve stimulation (TENS)

-Transcutaneous electrical nerve stimulation (TENS) is a therapeutic technique that consists of relieving pain by means of a low-intensity electrical current.
+Transcutaneous electrical nerve stimulation (TENS) is a therapeutic technique used to relieve pain with a low-intensity electrical current.
 This current is transmitted through electrodes that are placed on the skin.
-It is a non-pharmacological method validated in the management of chronic pain.
+It’s a non-pharmacological treatment used to manage chronic pain.

-This type of treatment is usually performed by professionals on the recommendation of the physician or urologist.
-The duration and number of sessions may vary depending on the objectives, the patient's physical condition and the various electrical stimulation modalities.
-This therapy is a non-drug solution that can be used to treat, for example, chronic epididymitis, a possible cause of painful ejaculation.
-Transcutaneous electrical nerve stimulation (TENS) is offered at Les Cliniques Marois.
+This type of treatment is usually performed by a professional on the recommendation of a physician or urologist.
+The duration and frequency of sessions may be based on the goal, the patient’s physical condition and the specific electrical stimulation techniques used.
+This drug-free approach can effectively treat chronic epididymitis, a possible cause of painful ejaculation.
+Transcutaneous electrical nerve stimulation (TENS) is offered at Cliniques Marois.

 • Analgesics for pain relief

 Analgesics are medications prescribed to treat chronic or acute pain.
-Depending on the source and severity of the pain, they may be administered transdermally, intramuscularly, venously, subcutaneously or orally.
-In cases of painful ejaculation, these types of medications may be used to eliminate the pain.
+Depending on the source and severity of the pain, they may be administered transdermally, intramuscularly, intravenously, subcutaneously or orally.
+In cases of painful ejaculation, these medications may be used to relieve discomfort.
 In general, pain medications are prescribed in addition to specific treatment to eliminate the source of the ejaculation disorder.
-While pain medications are effective in removing pain, they are not indicated to treat the cause of painful ejaculation.
+While pain medications are effective in managing pain, they don’t address the root cause of painful ejaculation.

-Even though there are many painkillers available in pharmacies without a prescription, it is important to consult a doctor before self-medicating.
-Painful ejaculation is not harmless and painkillers are not treatments for infections for example.
-It is therefore essential to consult a urologist as a matter of urgency for a complete treatment of the problem.
-The latter will also be able to prescribe the type of analgesic (level 1, 2, or 3 analgesic) that best corresponds to the intensity of the pain you feel.
+Although many painkillers are available over the counter at pharmacies, it’s important to consult a doctor before self-medicating.
+Painful ejaculation isn’t a benign condition, and painkillers alone can’t treat an infection.
+It’s essential to consult a urologist as soon as possible to treat the issue.
+The urologist will also be able to prescribe the type of analgesic (level 1, 2, or 3 analgesic) that best corresponds to the intensity of the pain you feel.

 Cold is also a natural pain reliever.
 If the pain is very severe, you may use ice for temporary relief.